U.S. eyes flurry of new taxes on Amazon, Facebook and Google, trying to force tech to pay its ‘fair share’

 Indiana policymakers have eyed Facebook and other social media companies to fund investments in local infrastructure improvements.
 The nascent idea from Republican Rep. J.D.
 Prescott aims to help boost broadband buildout in the state’s most rural areas, as members of the legislature seek to improve Internet access and affordability during a pandemic that has forced families to work and learn primarily online.

 Prescott said he and his colleagues had been “thinking about what companies are really utilizing this [Internet] infrastructure, and not paying tax in the state for that infrastructure, and social media came to mind.”
-The GOP lawmaker likened it to truckers who pay a “wheels tax” for the long-haul rigs they drive on state highways to fund road repairs.
+The lawmaker likened it to truckers who pay a “wheels tax” for the long-haul rigs they drive on state highways to fund road repairs.

-Many of these proposals are in their infancy, and their Democratic and Republican backers are likely to face years-long battles to navigate their states’ labyrinthine legislative processes — and overcome the tech industry’s formidable lobbying opposition.
-But experts say their success may hinge in part on the imminent action in Maryland, as lawmakers near passage of their controversial online-advertising tax.
+Many of these proposals are in their infancy, and their Democratic and Republican backers probably will face years-long battles to navigate their states’ labyrinthine legislative processes — and overcome the tech industry’s formidable lobbying opposition.
+But experts say their success may hinge in part on the tax Maryland authorized Friday.

-Ferguson, who first introduced the tax, said he initially proposed it out of a belief it might help crack down on an industry that has repeatedly mishandled its users’ personal information.
-Unlike regulation, which runs the risk of falling obsolete, Ferguson said a tax on online ads could serve as a “monetary disincentive” for tech giants as they further refine their powerful algorithms for targeting narrow groups of users with ads.
+Ferguson, who first introduced the proposal, said he introduced it out of a belief it might help crack down on an industry that repeatedly has mishandled its users’ personal information.
+Unlike regulation, which runs the risk of becoming obsolete, Ferguson said a tax on online ads could serve as a “monetary disincentive” for tech giants as they further refine their powerful algorithms for targeting narrow groups of users with ads.

-Lawmakers have since recalibrated their bill to fund education initiatives.
-Rep. Eric G. Luedtke (D), the majority leader in the Maryland House of Delegates, cited Europe’s efforts to rethink the way it taxes tech giants as he stressed the need for states like Maryland to collect more from businesses with the greatest economic footprints.
-His chamber voted to adopt the tax, and override Hogan’s earlier veto, on Thursday.
-Lawmakers are also expected to approve a new tax on online streaming over the governor’s objections.
+Lawmakers since recalibrated their effort to fund education initiatives.
+Rep. Eric G. Luedtke (D), the majority leader in the Maryland House of Delegates, cited Europe’s efforts to rethink the way it taxes tech giants as he stressed the need for states such as Maryland to collect more from businesses with the greatest economic footprints.
+His chamber voted to adopt the tax, and override Hogan’s earlier veto, on Thursday, and the state’s Senate followed a day later.

 “If you can imagine in the 1800s if the steel industry didn’t pay taxes at all, or the 1950s if the auto industry didn’t pay taxes at all ... government is not able to provide the basic services it needs to provide,” Luedtke said.